dlsun/ds-seminar/README.md

 ### Week 2: September 24

 Hypothesis testing is a core part of many statistics classes.
-But where did the ideas such as $p$-value, Type I error, and power come from?
+But where did the ideas such as the p-value, Type I error, and power come from?
 This reading reviews the chaotic history of hypothesis testing in the 20th century.

 - [Chapters 10 and 11](https://github.com/dlsun/ds-seminar/raw/master/readings/LadyTastingTea-HypothesisTesting.pdf) from Salsburg, D. (2001). _The lady tasting tea: How statistics revolutionized science in the twentieth century_.
 Macmillan.